What Percentage of Gambling Addicts Recover? Recovery Statistics

 Here is a summary of the major treatment approaches and what the research suggests about their effectiveness.

-Cognitive Behavioral Therapy (CBT): The most extensively studied treatment.
-Success rates of 50-60% at 12-month follow-up are commonly reported, with some studies showing higher rates.
-CBT works by helping you identify and change the distorted thought patterns (like the belief that you are "due for a win") and develop healthier coping strategies.
+Cognitive Behavioral Therapy (CBT): One of the most studied treatments.
+CBT works by helping you identify and change distorted gambling thoughts, such as the belief that you are "due for a win," and develop healthier coping strategies.

-Medication (Naltrexone, Nalmefene): Opioid antagonists have shown the most promise among pharmacological options, with response rates of approximately 40-60% in clinical trials.
+Medication (Naltrexone, Nalmefene): Opioid antagonists have shown promise in some clinical trials, especially for reducing urges.
 SSRIs (antidepressants) have shown mixed results for gambling specifically but may help when depression or anxiety co-occurs.
+Medication decisions should be made with a qualified clinician.

 Residential treatment: Intensive inpatient programs can be effective for severe cases, though research is limited.
 These programs provide a structured, gambling-free environment and intensive therapeutic support.
 They are typically most appropriate for individuals who have been unable to stop gambling in outpatient settings.